Bujira/ignite-rentalx/README.md

 [x] The minimun duration of a rental must be 24 hours.
 [x] Should not be able to register a new car rental for an user already renting a car.
 [x] Should not be able to register a new car rental for a non available car.
-[] Once a rental is created, the car status should change to unavailable.
+[x] Once a rental is created, the car status should change to unavailable.

 # Returning a Car

 **RF**
-[ ] It should be possible to return a car.
+[x] It should be possible to return a car.

 **RN**
-[] If a car is returned within 24 hrs, a full 24hrs fee must be charged.
+[x] If a car is returned within 24 hrs, a full 24hrs fee must be charged.
-[] Once returned, the car must be set as available for rent.
+[x] Once returned, the car must be set as available for rent.
-[] Once returner, the user must be listed with no current rental.
+[] Once returned, the user must be listed with no current rental.
-[] Once returned, the total amount due must be calculated.
+[x] Once returned, the total amount due must be calculated.
-[] If the car is returned after the expected date, fees must be calculated according to the number of late days.
+[x] If the car is returned after the expected date, a fee must be calculated according to the number of late days.
-[] If the car is returned after the expected date, the calculated fee must be added to the total.
+[x] If the car is returned after the expected date, the calculated fee must be added to the total.
+[] User must be logged in to return a car.